alex-paynedwyer/single-molecule-tools-alpd/README.md

 The input image sequence files must be organised in a nested folder hierarchy: `DATASET/DATE/SAMPLE/FIELD/IMAGES`
 i.e. in the format `"\*/2YYY-MM-DD/sample\*/field\*/\*.tif"`.

-`mergeFolders` is a macro for arranging folders into this structure, for example if alternating odd- and even- numbered acquisitions correspond to brightfield and then SlimVar sequences for each field of view.
+`mergeFolders` is a macro for arranging folders into this structure, for example if alternating odd- and even- numbered acquisitions correspond to subsequent brightfield and SlimVar sequences for each field of view.

 ## Segmentation